 At roughly the same time across the pond, a Frenchman named Ernest Michaux attached a steam engine to a more advanced velocipede designed and built by his father, Pierre Michaux.
 Ernest's motorcycle featured a single cylinder and was fired by alcohol, rather than coal, and was connected to the front wheel via a twin belt drive.
 In 1881, Arizona-based inventor, Lucius Copeland cobbled together a small steam boiler capable of driving the rear wheel of a bicycle - all the way to an impressive 19 km/h.
 Copeland was the first to call a motorized bicycle a “Moto-cycle” after he founded a manufacturing company in 1887 - although it was a three-wheeler.

 Daimler used the first-ever developed four-stroke internal combustion engine released in 1876 to power his new motorcycles.
-The engine was developed by engineer Nicolaus Otto, a former employer of Daimler, who named it the Otto Cycle Engine.
-To make the Reitwagon even sweeter, this early iteration of the modern motorcycle included a primitive, but first-ever, two-speed transmission and the inclusion of the newly invented inflatable tires to help absorb the pain of bumpy roads.
+The engine was developed by engineer Nicolaus Otto, a former employee, who named it the Otto Cycle Engine.
+This early iteration of the modern motorcycle included a primitive, but first-ever, two-speed transmission and the inclusion of the newly invented inflatable tires to help absorb the pain of bumpy roads.

 The 20th Century